General Foundations of Number

 Big Idea 2: Operations

-Grasping the meaning of operations requires understanding the concepts and procedures involved in arithmetic operations.
+Grasping the meaning of and relationships between operations requires understanding the concepts and procedures involved in mathematical operations.

 Big Idea 3: Quantity